Contact Us 1-800-596-4880

 • Selecting versions of Mule or Java that are compatible with each other

-When a Mule or Java version is unset for a project, the IDE’s canvas and notifications provide a Set version button that opens the Project Properties tab.
+When a Mule or Java version isn’t set for a project, the IDE’s canvas and notifications provide a Set version button that opens the Project Properties tab.
 You can also navigate directly to the Project Properties tab.

 To select Mule and Java versions for a project: